ucb-bar/chipyard/docs/Simulation/index.rst

 Simulation
 =======================

-Chipyard supports three classes of simulation:
+Chipyard supports two classes of simulation:

 #.
 Software RTL simulation using commercial or open-source (Verilator) RTL simulators
 #.
 FPGA-accelerated full-system simulation using FireSim
-#.
-FPGA prototyping on ``fpga-shells`` platforms

 Software RTL simulators of Chipyard designs run at O(1 KHz), but compile quickly and provide full waveforms.
-Conversely, FPGA-accelerated simulators and FPGA prototyping run at O(100 MHz), making them appropriate for booting an operating system and running a complete workload, but have multi-hour compile times and poorer debug visibility.
-However, FPGA-accelerated simulators differ from FPGA prototyping by providing deterministic cycle-accurate results.
+Conversely, FPGA-accelerated simulators run at O(100 MHz), making them appropriate for booting an operating system and running a complete workload, but have multi-hour compile times and poorer debug visibility.

 Click next to see how to run a simulation.